 On 9 June the Soviet air forces made heavy bombing attacks, and on the following day a huge artillery barrage presaged the launch of the offensive as the 21st Army crossed the Sestra river and penetrated 10 miles (16 km) into the Finnish defences.
 One day later, the 23rd Army went over to the offensive on the right, and on 13 June the Soviet forces reached the second 'VT-Line'.
 Here the Finns wrongly inferred that the main weight of the Soviet offensive was in its centre, whereas it was in fact on its left along the coastal road.
 Here, with the support of the III Breakthrough Artillery Corps and armour which the Finns found its hard to counter, the Soviet forces drove an 8-mile (13-km) gap through the Finnish defences on 14 June.
 On 18 June Soviet troops were approaching Viipuri.
 A few days earlier the Finns had called on the Germans to lift their embargo on arms deliveries, and to provide six divisions for the quiet sector in Karelia, so allowing the Finnish formations currently deployed there to be moved toward the Viipuri sector.

-The Germans had no troops to spare for Finland, but Hitler did make available Generalmajor Hero Breusing’s 122nd Division and a brigade of about 30 self-propelled assault guns.
+The Germans had no troops to spare for Finland, but Hitler did make available Generalmajor Hero Breusing’s 122nd Division and one brigade of about 30 self-propelled assault guns.
 Air support by Luftwaffe units was also increased, and a combined air and sea lift was organised to deliver 9,000 Panzerfaust and 5,000 Panzerschreck short-range anti-tank weapons.

 The renewed German involvement also included Joachim Ribbentrop, the foreign minister, who demanded a signed commitment by President Risto Ryti that Finland would not make a separate peace.

 On the front, the Finns had already committed their only armoured division and were starting to move formations from Karelia to the Viipuri sector of the isthmus front.
-The Finns also felt that better co-ordination of the defence could be achieved by a single commander, and Oesch was appointed to supervise the operations of the III Corps and IV Corps.
+The Finns also felt that better co-ordination of the defence could be achieved by a single commander, and Oesch was appointed to supervise the operations of the III Armeijakunta and IV Armeijakunta.
 The fighting was continuous, bitter and, according to the Finns, the more severe of the whole war.
-Although Eversti Jussi Sihvo’s (from 17 June Eversti Kai Savonjousi’s) 10th Division, which had borne the brunt of the initial Soviet offensive, had been decimated to the condition of ineffectiveness, the other divisions managed to withdraw in fighting order north of Viipuri, this being attributable, in part at least, to the Soviets' failure to close the narrow land exit of the isthmus.
+Although Eversti Jussi Sihvo’s (from 17 June Eversti Kai Savonjousi’s) 10th Divisioona (division), which had borne the brunt of the initial Soviet offensive, had been decimated to the condition of ineffectiveness, the other divisions managed to withdraw in fighting order north of Viipuri, this being attributable, in part at least, to the Soviets' failure to close the narrow land exit of the isthmus.
 Viipuri fell on 20 June, but shortly after this the Soviets halted their offensive on the isthmus front.